Home

 The things I've learned and the pictures I've taken!

 I'll be forever grateful to my daughter and her little Canon camera that was a gift from her uncle just when I needed it most.
-The majority of the pictures on the site were taken with that camera, the rest by friends and family.
+The majority of the early pictures on the site were taken with that camera, the rest by friends and family.

 After sharing my personal experiences and insights into Jamaica, all the little things which my childhood taught me to observe, I hope visitors will feel compelled to visit, explore and discover what the island has to offer.